 - Make a list of all medications, vitamins or supplements you're taking.

-- Be prepared to discuss your diet and exercise habits.
-If you don't already eat a healthy diet or exercise, you can talk to your doctor about challenges you might face in getting started.
+- Be prepared to talk about your diet and exercise habits.
+If you don't already eat a healthy diet or exercise, your doctor can give you tips on how to get started.

 - Write down questions to ask your doctor.

 Preparing a list of questions will help you make the most of your time with your doctor.
 For atherosclerosis, some basic questions to ask your doctor include:

 - What foods should I eat or avoid?